danchoi/soywiki/README.markdown

 split window and insert or append the selected text into it.
 If the target page doesn't exist, it will be created.

+After you run `:SWInsert` or `:SWDelete`, the selected text will be replaced by the WikiWord for the page you moved the text to.

-You should be able to run all these commands using shortcuts:
+You can run both these commands using shortcuts:

 * `:SWI`
 * `:SWA`